opengisci/dsad/_posts/2025-01-09-disaster-data.md

 title: "Disaster Data"
 ---

-## Reading for Discussion

-- Zou, L., Lam, N. S. N., Cai, H., & Qiang, Y. (2018).
-Mining Twitter Data for Improved Understanding of Disaster Resilience.
-Annals of the American Association of Geographers, 108(5), 1422–1441. https://doi.org/10.1080/24694452.2017.1421897

 ## Twitter/X Social Media Data

-- presentation
+- Characteristics of ``big data'' generally and Twitter/X specifically
+- Legal and ethical constraints and considerations
+- Twitter application programming interface and queries
-- metadata
+- Twitter metadata and example Tweet

-## Data Investigation
+## Data Science Tools

+- Here package to manage links
+- Rtweet package to use Twitter API
+- GitHub and gitignore
+- Handling large and confidential data files

+# First Assignment

 Let's start analyzing this data by investigating some preliminary questions about it's quality and structure.

 - Graph frequency of tweets over time
+- Practice varying temporal scale of graphs (e.g. by day, by hour, by six-hour increments)
-- Summarize and graph the precision of geographic data contained in the tweets
+- Summarize and graph the precision of geographic data contained in the tweets (e.g. geographic coordinates, place, county, or user profile)

+## Transactions

+- Computational Notebook due Friday at 12 noon
+- First Assignment due Monday at 5pm
--
+- Reading for Tuesday Workshop